Last updated on January 16, 2026

 If you’re short on time, here’s the fast track to keep your Zee Zee Plant (Zamioculcas zamiifolia) thriving:

 - Prefers low to medium indirect light.
-Always avoid harsh direct sun.
+Avoid harsh direct sun.

 - Water every 2–3 weeks, allowing the soil to dry thoroughly in between.